IbraTech04/tQueueManage/README.md

  # Install Guide
  <p> This program was created in the Processing IDE, meaning you will need to download that in order to get it to work.

   You will also need a few libraries.
 To install them, go to Sketch > Import Library > Add Library.
 From there, search for "UI Booster", "UDP", "Sound", and "Video".
-Select them each one and press install.
+Select each one and press install.
 Once the libraries are done installing, you're ready to compile and launch TMQM!